Duchess Marie of Mecklenburg-Schwerin: Appearance and personality

 Marie was noted for her attractiveness and sense of style.
 When Prince Arthur, Duke of Connaught and Strathearn visited Germany in search of brides, Queen Victoria noted that Marie was "said to be very pretty."
 When they first met, her future husband Grand Duke Vladimir Alexandrovich of Russia admired her "wonderfully expressive eyes."
 At her wedding, Thomas W. Knox observed that "Vladimir's bride is good-looking, solid, well-formed, with plump and finely rounded shoulders; a neck neither long nor short; regularly formed features, with the exception of the nose, which has a slight tendency to pugginess."
 At the coronation of her brother-in-law Alexander III, her niece, Marie of Edinburgh, noted that "she is not thin enough for classical lines but she wears her clothes better than any other woman present; her shoulders are superb and as white as cream; there is a smartness about her that no one else can attain."
-In 1910, author Elinor Glyn wrote that Marie was "a most stately, magnificent looking princess."
+In 1910, the popular British novelist and author Elinor Glyn wrote that Marie was "a most stately, magnificent looking princess."

 Marie was famous for her wittiness and sociability.
 Meriel Buchanan attended one of Marie's dinner parties at Vladimir Palace, and she wrote that Marie "know[s] exactly what to say to each individual person, an inimitable gift which royalties do not always possess, but which she had at her command in the fullest sense."
 When she visited Sofia, Bulgaria, she impressed A.A.
 Mossolov, head of the court Chancellery, with her wit and vivacity.
 He wrote: "For three hours, the Grand Duchess was the centre of the animated and brilliant conversation.
-She was talking to persons whom she had never before met; and she did not make a single mistake.”
-Author Elinor Glyn reflected that Marie "had a very highly cultivated and far-seeing mind, with a delightful sense of humour, and was adored by everyone."
+She was talking to persons whom she had never before met; and she did not make a single mistake."
+Glyn reflected that Marie "had a very highly cultivated and far-seeing mind, with a delightful sense of humour, and was adored by everyone."

 Marie was interested in literature.
-In late 1909, she invited the popular British novelist Elinor Glyn to come to Russia to write a Russian-based story.
+In late 1909, she invited Glyn to come to Russia to write a Russian-based story.
 She told Glyn: "Everyone always writes books about our peasants.
 Come and write one about how real people live."
 Glyn produced a piece of fiction called His Hour, which she dedicated to Marie, saying "her kind appreciation of the finished work is a source of the deepest gratification to me."
 Glyn modeled one of the characters, Princess Ardacheff, after Marie.

 Like her husband, Marie loved the arts.
 After her husband's death, Marie succeeded him as president of the Academy of Fine Arts.

 Marie was addicted to gambling.
 The painter Henry Jones Thaddeus attended one of Marie's parties, where she insisted that her guests play roulette.
 When she and her husband traveled abroad, she liked to frequent the casinos of Monte Carlo.
 During Nicholas II's reign, she defied a prohibition on the playing of roulette and baccarat in private homes, and she was temporarily banned from Court.